 We are subject to certain financial market risks, such as interest rate fluctuations.
-During the year endedDecember 31, 2019, certain of the loans held in our portfolio had floating interest rates.
-As of December 31, 2019, approximately 94.3% of investments at fair value (excluding investments on non-accrual, unfunded debt investments and non-interest bearing equity investments) represent floating-rate investments with a LIBOR floor (includes investments bearing prime interest rate contracts) and approximately 5.7% of investments at fair value represent fixed-rate investments.
-Additionally, our senior secured revolving credit facilities are also subject to floating interest rates and are currently paid based on one-month floating LIBOR rates.
+In addition, U.S. and global capital markets and credit markets have experienced a higher level of stress due to the global COVID-19 pandemic, which has resulted in an increase in the level of volatility across such markets and a general decline in value of the securities that we hold.
+Because we fund a portion of our investments with borrowings, our net investment income is affected by the difference between the rate at which we invest and the rate at which we borrow.
+As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
+In connection with the COVID-19 pandemic, the U.S. Federal Reserve and other central banks have reduced certain interest rates and LIBOR has decreased.
+In addition, in a prolonged low interest rate environment, including a reduction of LIBOR to zero, the difference between the total interest income earned on interest earning assets and the total interest expense incurred on interest bearing liabilities may be compressed, reducing our net interest income and potentially adversely affecting our operating results.
+During the year ended December 31, 2020, certain of the loans held in our portfolio had floating interest rates.
+As of December 31, 2020, approximately 93.26% of investments at fair value (excluding investments on non-accrual, unfunded debt investments and non-interest bearing equity investments) represent floating-rate investments with a LIBOR floor (includes investments bearing prime interest rate contracts) and approximately 6.74% of investments at fair value represent fixed-rate investments.
+Additionally, our senior secured revolving credit facilities are also subject to floating interest rates and are currently paid based on floating LIBOR rates.

 The following table estimates the potential changes in net cash flow generated from interest income and expenses, should interest rates increase by 100, 200 or 300 basis points, or decrease by 25 basis points.
-Interest income is calculated as revenue from interest generated from our portfolio of investments held on December 31, 2019.
+Interest income is calculated as revenue from interest generated from our portfolio of investments held on December 31, 2020.
 Interest expense is calculated based on the terms of our outstanding revolving credit facilities, convertible notes and unsecured notes.
-For our floating rate credit facilities, we use the outstanding balance as of December 31, 2019.
-Interest expense on our floating rate credit facilities is calculated using the interest rate as ofDecember 31, 2019, adjusted for the hypothetical changes in rates, as shown below.
-The base interest rate case assumes the rates on our portfolio investments remain unchanged from the actual effective interest rates as of December 31, 2019.
-These hypothetical calculations are based on a model of the investments in our portfolio, held as ofDecember 31, 2019, and are only adjusted for assumed changes in the underlying base interest rates.
+For our floating rate credit facilities, we use the outstanding balance as of December 31, 2020.
+Interest expense on our floating rate credit facilities is calculated using the interest rate as of December 31, 2020, adjusted for the hypothetical changes in rates, as shown below.
+The base interest rate case assumes the rates on our portfolio investments remain unchanged from the actual effective interest rates as of December 31, 2020.
+These hypothetical calculations are based on a model of the investments in our portfolio, held as of December 31, 2020, and are only adjusted for assumed changes in the underlying base interest rates.